torbenstaud/torbenstaud.github.io/_publications/ba_thesis.md

 By refining the characterization of the Gumbel maximum domain of attraction, my research provides a more direct and verifiable condition for identifying whether a dataset follows this pattern.

-If you’d like to learn more and understand the mathematics behind it in depth, feel free to check the full work -please note, it is available only in the German language.
+If you’d like to learn more and understand the mathematics behind it in depth, feel free to check the full work; please note, it is available only in the German language: [Thesis](/files/ba_staud.pdf).